 Much of our understanding of what was eaten, therefore, comes from a general understanding of the types of crops that could be grown, the animals farmed and native species that could have been foraged.
 As with most early cultures, the Anglo-Saxons had wheat, barley, oats and rye to make breads, pottages, ale or beer.
 Such staples would have been supplemented by legumes (peas and beans), root vegetables (carrots, parsnips and turnips), alliums (garlic, leeks and onions), leafy vegetables (cabbages and lettuce), and diary products (butter, cheese and eggs).
 Hunters and fishermen would have added to the variety of foods with game meats (deer and wildfowl), fish and seafood (crabs and molluscs) where proximity to such things permitted.

-With all this in mind we turned to "Tastes of Anglo-Saxon England" by Mary Savilli.
+With all this in mind we turned to 'Tastes of Anglo-Saxon England' by Mary Savilli.
 This collection of recipes is inspired by the author's knowledge of Anglo-Saxon ingredients and cooking techniques.
 Some of the recipes are from Latin sources but they are almost certainly very much like those used in England.
 So, like the author of this cracking little book, we set out to introduce modern palates to flavours known one thousand years ago.
-Should you wish to recreate the dishes, then here are the ones we were able to deliver on a wet weekend in Britain:
+Should you wish to recreate the dishes, then what follows are those we were able to deliver on a wet weekend in Britain:

 Many who sampled the Onion Relish commented that it would be a superb condiment at a barbeque.